tve/sensorgnome-build/SOFTWARE.md

 - `network.txt`: configure SSID/passphrase for your local WiFi network so the sensorgnome can join, also change the hot-spot SSID/passphrase if desired.
-- `deployment.txt`: configure the sensorgnome deployment information, such as project ID, location, etc.
+- `deployment.json`: configure the sensorgnome deployment information, such as project ID, location, etc.
+- `SG_tag_database.sqlite`: tag database with your tags so the SG web UI can display tag names.
+- `acquisition.json`: configure low-level radio acquisition details.
 - `usb-port-map.txt`: configure how the USB ports on the rPi and attached hubs get mapped to "port 0" through "port 9" when tag detections are sent to Motus (this is now more flexible but a bit less automagic than in earlier Sensorgnome releases).
-- `gestures.txt`: configure the button gestures (rarely necessary).
-- `SG_tag_database.sqlite`: tag database with your tags so the SG web UI can display tag names.

 There are two options for editing the config files: plugging the SDcard into a laptop and editing there or using a terminal window and SSH-ing into the Sensorgnome as user `pi` and password